Locate a grave MUSEUM OF THE FALLEN

 Lost Technologyalso Replaced

-The mobile web before the mobile web — a slow, costly, stripped-down imitation of the internet that users renamed 'Worthless Application Protocol'.
+The mobile web before the mobile web — a slow, costly, stripped-down imitation of the internet, renamed 'Worthless Application Protocol' by users and made obsolete by the iPhone's full-HTML browser in 2007.

 1999 CE died 2013 CE · 14 years